 We looked at the very basics -- like how and if to use depth; the amount of whitespace; the primary color feeling of on a screen; base text size; and what interactions should feel like.
 And then we used this framework to help us define the most basic components that would be used across screens and platforms.

-The initial framework also helped us recognize where of these elements would vary across use-cases and which may not.
+The initial framework also helped us recognize where these elements would vary across use-cases and where they would not.
 For example, the base type size on Marketing needed to be larger, but what interactions looked like could be shared.
 This allowed us to design elements like basic body copy, buttons, and form fields in a way that worked both in the product and on marketing sites that were different but still felt related to each other.

 Once we had some basic elements designed, it was important to see how they worked in practice by testing them in key user flows we had wireframed earlier.
 This helped us know when we were going in the wrong direction, define variations, and gave an opportunity to define elements we had missed.

-The new style included a new color palette, but more importantly and new and clearer sense for how color should be used.
+The new style included a new color palette, but more importantly a new and clearer sense of how color should be used.
 Normally, such a large change midway through a project could have felt like we were starting over.
 But since we had a framework already in place, we knew the changes we made were more focused and informed.

 A clear design system was something we all wanted, but until this effort we weren't able to devote the time to doing it well.
-So it was surprising that even though we all believed in the benefits, none of us expected the impact to be so immediate.
+It was surprising that even though we all believed in the benefits, none of us expected the impact to be so immediate.

-We also found that by having patterns to follow, we didn't have to discuss or spend a lot of time on designs that were fairly straight foward.
-So some work was able to be done in a matter of hours instead of days.
+We also found that by having patterns to follow, we didn't have to discuss or spend a lot of time on designs that were fairly straight forward.
+Some work was able to be done in a matter of hours instead of days.
 It was clear how it should look and work based on the components in use in the feature.

 The biggest impact was how it changed the relationship between design and engineering.
 We believed the style guide needed to be more fully featured for it to be useful to engineers, so we didn't focus on this problem in the first iteration.
 However, by just making the documentation available to engineers we not only eliminated the need for redlines and mock-ups for every screen, we created a shared language with which we could communicate.
 By providing this language, the perspective of the engineers shifted away from implementation and towards what the design was trying to achieve.

-The design language not only allowed us to create and cohesive brand, it empowered designers and design partners to collaborate at a higher level.
-And this more than anything else, has the largest potential to positively impact the way we work and the product we build.
+The design language not only allowed us to create a cohesive brand, it empowered designers and design partners to collaborate at a higher level.
+And this more than anything else has the largest potential to positively impact the way we work and the product we build.